hpcaicontainer/singularity-vnc/README.md

   cd singularityvnc
   singularity build centosvnc.sif  centos-xfce-vnc.def
   ```
-  If you want to build the vnc image which can support the gpu
+  If you want to build the vnc container which can support gpu
   ```
   cd singularityvnc
   singularity build centosvncgpu.sif  centos-xfce-vnc-gpu.def
   ```
-  And when you use the gpu image, you should add --nv.
+  And when you use the gpu container, you should add --nv.
   ```
   singularity exec --nv centosvncgpu.sif /opt/vnc_startup.sh VNC_PORT:5901 VNC_PW:Passw0rd
   ```

 - Singularity shell to check the help

   ```